partayhats/EasyIPFW/README.md

 >## The Files ##

 **/Library/StartupItems/EasyIPFW/EasyIPFW** controls the start, stopping, and restarting of the EasyIPFW services.
-This is the file qued up at boot.
+This is the file cued up at boot.

 **/Library/StartupItems/EasyIPFW/StartupParameters.plist** gives OS X information about how to load EasyIPFW.